• What can I expect for a sample elopement day?

 • Will there be chairs and an arch at my Shotgun Wedding.

 We want to keep everything simple and have nature be the backdrop at your ceremony.
-We don't allow archways, chairs or other decor to be set up for mountain weddings in Banff, Canmore, Lake Louise, Moraine Lake or other areas in the Banff National Park (ceremonies are in the National Park where we aren't allowed to do so).
-However, if we come to you, you are welcome to have your own there.
-The Coutts Centre supplies and arch and benches for elopements there.
+Archways, chairs or other decor are NOT allowed to be set up for mountain weddings at Lake Minnewanka, Lake Louise, Moraine Lake and Canmore (except the $300 rented hill location) or other areas in the Banff National Park (ceremonies are in the National Park where we aren't allowed to do so).
+The Coutts Centre supplies an arch and benches for elopements there.
+Chairs and decor are allowed at Tunnel Mountain and Quarry Lake Hill.

 • Does Shotgun Wedding pay for location rental costs?